Skip to main content

 So: 1k (embeddings) + 192 (positions) + 14k (encoders) + 20k (decoders) + 1k (final output) = ~38,000 total parameters.

-It's small compared to models like GPT-3 or Gemini, but structurally it's the same idea — just scaled down to something we can train on our machine in minutes or even seconds instead of months.
+Small compared to GPT-3 or Gemini, but structurally identical.
+We just scaled it down to something trainable on a laptop in seconds rather than months.

 const vocab = [